+Bruce Tuckman’s four stages of team building describes the path that teams usually follow in order to achieve a high performance in their job function.
 Following these four stages of team building ensures effective business team development through the progressive construction of a team which avoids the common dysfunctions which can develop between teams.
 Even for an established team, reviewing the four stages of team building is important to maintain morale and cohesion, thereby maintaining successful performance.
-This blog looks at the four stages of team building and how these can be achieved.
+Below we look at the four stages of team building and how these can be achieved in your office.

 This is the stage during which co-workers get to know each other and build the trust which is essential for good individual relationships.
-An absence of trust will mean that team mates are not open with each other, will be unable to agree on strategy and operate less efficiently as they are unwilling to share tasks.
+When a new team forms, it is important for the team to have a purpose which enables them to understand how they fit in.
+An absence of trust and direction will mean that teammates are not open with each other, will be unable to agree on strategy and operate less efficiently as they are unwilling to share tasks.
+Be patient, this may take longer than you think.

-This Stage of Team Building involves the agreement of how to divide required work and what role each team meber is to play in the accomplishment of the team’s goals.
+As teams move from the storming stage, team members will begin to appreciate each other’s strengths and respect you as a leader.
+This Stage of Team Building involves the agreement of how to divide required work and what role each team member is to play in the accomplishment of the team’s goals.
 Neglecting the ‘storming phase of team building will result in an ad hoc assignment of tasks in which team members perform random disconnected tasks that fail to take into account their strengths and weaknesses.
+The norming stage usually involves a lot of commitment to the team goals as your progress further.

 Achieving the Four Stages of Team Building

-These are team activities outside the working environment which require teamwork and a range of individual skills such as problem solving, creativity, communication and leadership.
+At Team Tactics we provide a large selection of team activities suitable for all groups.
+From events requiring strong technical and analytical skills to those requiring optimum creativity, there is an event for everyone.
+Team building activities promote problem solving, communication and leadership in a supportive and encouraging environment.
 Team Building activities are designed to be fun and engaging and are therefore an excellent way of forming relationships whilst becoming familiar with each other’s strengths.
-The fun pressure free environment assist with norming and storming and performing by requiring team’s to work together and perform in a pressure free environment
+The fun pressure free environment assists with norming and storming and performing by requiring teams to work together and perform in a pressure free environment.